 In this survey there are many basic Buddhist terms that could be unfamiliar.
-When coming across unfamiliar terms, you do well to look up somewhere what they mean, to ensure a continuing, good learning experience.
-I also suggest there are more comprehensive surveys around.
-Some may be complementary to this brief one, such as the article on TM and Buddhism: [More]
+When coming across unfamiliar terms, we may do well to look up somewhere what they mean, to ensure a continuing, good learning experience.
+There are, further, more comprehensive surveys around than this one.
+Some may be complementary to it, such as the article on TM and Buddhism: [More]

 Meditation is part of Buddha's Noble Eightfold Path, where Right Mindfulness is a part.
 Buddhism has many meditation methods, and some are available to the public.
 They are not all equally effective, in that some are preliminary, and others are for advanced practitioners that are well guided.

 Breath meditation, being mindful of breathing, is a basic form of meditation taught by Buddha.
 Breath meditation helps developing vipashyana as well as shamatha.

 A German professor, Eugen Herrigel, was taught a simple breathing exercise to improve his performance while being in Japan.
 The teacher, Awa Kenzo, showed him how to breathe out evenly and slowly, pause slightly, and then breathe in faster, breathe out slowly again, pause slightly, breathe in faster, and so on, finding a rhythm that gradually "formed itself".
 The master marksman said that breathing in helps integrations toward a flowing performance, breathing out can assist completions and overcome hindrances.
 Fit focusing helped relaxation.
 In training of motoric skills, relaxing deeply and focusing calmly during traing is fit.
 [Zwb 30-34]

 Take some mental scans (checks) of the body while you practice, to note if it is well relaxed too, as it should be.